Updated: Jan 28

 As Adventure Elopement photographers, we are here to encourage you to follow your heart and soul in this life.
 If you want to get married, but you want to skip the big wedding, you can elope!
 If you're considering an elopement but don't quite know where to get started, we're here to help.

 Eloping has been widely known for, "going to the courthouse and getting hitched."
 Now, Adventure Elopement Photographers offer packages to fit anyone's style of elopement day.
-For instance, we offer packages from 2 hours-10 hours, and all the way up to full weekend coverage!
+For instance, we offer packages from 2 hours-6 hours.

-If you're on a strict financial plan, and want to have an Adventure Elopement, we would love to help you organize & document your whole elopement, and keep it budget friendly.
+If you're on a strict financial plan, and want to have an Adirondack Elopement, we would love to help you organize & document your whole elopement, and keep it budget friendly.

-Here's some advise on how to elope on a budget:
+Here's some advise on how to elope in the Adirondack Mountains on a budget:

 Keep it local to your home state.